BCS-WebDev/Week2-Homework/README.md

             - 'Sticky' will show at the bottom of the page only if there is no more content to be shown.
 If there is more content to be shown, the content will push the footer down to the end of the bottom of the page, not appear on top of the content.
-        - To achieve this:
+        - To achieve:
             - Html element needs
                 - Relative position
                 - Minimum height: 100%
-            - Body needs
+            - Body element needs
                 - Bottom margin wider than footer height
-            - Footer needs
+            - Footer element needs
                 - Absolute position
                 - Bottom: 0